Coron Travel Itinerary (2 – 5 Days): Shipwrecks, Lagoons and Secret Beaches

 This is all done by air-conditioned van instead of a tricycle.

-The dive sites include a couple of Japanese freighters, a sunken seaplane (the Akitsushima), a large cargo ship and an oiler.
+The main dive sites in Coron include a couple of Japanese freighters, a sunken seaplane (the Akitsushima), a large cargo ship and an oiler.

 There are a handful of PADI diving centres in Coron, with Reggae Dive Centre receiving the most positive reviews on Google (4.8/5 stars).